All posts by ddlang

 Signs/Symptoms: Dead spots on leaves, potentially leading to complete leaf browning

-Verticillium Wilt for 2023 Plant Problems Verticillium Wilt
+Verticillium Wilt Vascular Discoloration Verticillium Wilt

 Hosts: Woody and herbaceous ornamentals, vegetables